 During this first stage of infection, the virus is duplicating at a rapid rate.
-Unlike other viruses, the body's immune system is unable to fight off HIV, and the infection can live in cells for long periods of time.
-Over time, the virus attacks and destroys immune cells, leaving the immune system unable to fight off other diseases and infections.
-When this happens, HIV infection can lead to the development of acquired immune deficiency syndrome, or AIDS.
+Unlike other viruses, which the body's immune system can normally fight off, HIV can’t be eliminated by the immune system.
+This means the virus can live in your body for extended periods of time.
+As HIV progresses, the virus attacks and destroys immune cells, leaving the immune system unable to fight off other diseases and infections.
+When this happens, the HIV infection can lead to the development of AIDS.

 Acute HIV infection occurs within two to four weeks after initial exposure to the virus.
 HIV is spread through:

 HIV is not spread through casual physical contact, such as hugging, holding hands, or sharing food utensils with an infected person.

 Acute HIV infection doesn’t always develop into HIV or AIDS.
 In some people, an HIV infection may remain quiet for years or decades.
 Others may never develop advanced HIV or AIDS.